-- multiple subjects only have ry test. - also requires a single- - ts K-9 license.
-The state evising its middle school nents. - legislation will affect for middle school - mentary teachers to teach middle schools if not less he teaching assignment is ry education grades. - lized classrooms, generalist education candidates must t with three subtests. - middle-level endorsement a major or pass a content alternative assessment" for wice.
+- 2. For K-8 license, Idaho also requires a singlesubject test. - 3.
+Illinois has repealed its K-9 license.
+The state is in the process of revising its middle school certification requirements. - 4.
+It is unclear how new legislation will affect testing requirements for middle school candidates. - 5.
+Maryland allows elementary teachers to teach in departmentalized middle schools if not less than 50 percent of the teaching assignment is within the elementary education grades. - 6.
+For nondepartmentalized classrooms, generalist in middle childhood education candidates must pass new assessment with three subtests. - 7.
+Candidates opting for middle-level endorsement may either complete a major or pass a content test.
+Oregon allows "alternative assessment" for candidates who fail twice.